dasnoopy/git-check/README.md

 # git-check

 A simple python app that check if remote git repos' list, have new commit since last check time.<br />
-I wrote this utility to avoid manually check of every git repo, I compile from AUR.<br />
+I wrote this utility to avoid manually check of every git repo that I compile using AUR PKGBUILD.<br />

 ```
 usage: git-check.py [-h] [-v] [-c] filename